jjayanthan/csv_chatbot/README.md

   pip install -r requirements.txt python chatbot.py
 ```
 When started up, you should see something like below show in terminal.
 You can type your questions regarding the CSV file where it says Query: in green.
-Also, when running this script, it may work better in a virtual environment
+Also, when running this script, it may work better in a virtual environment.

 <img width="921" alt="Screenshot 2023-10-27 at 01 40 31" src="https://github.com/jjayanthan/csv_chatbot/assets/142901385/0abce7cc-62c8-481d-a8bf-989f4b05994b">